 10 Cool Things about Northern Michigan University

 Northern Michigan University, founded in 1899, is a regional comprehensive university of approximately 9,000 students, offering 180 degree programs.
-The most popular majors are art and design, nursing, education and criminal justice.
+The most popular majors are art and design, nursing, education, criminal justice and biology.
 Degrees range from the doctor of nursing practice to master’s, bachelor’s, associate, certificate and diploma.
 NMU is the second most affordable of Michigan’s 15 public universities.
 It is the Upper Peninsula’s largest institution of higher education, one of its top five employers, with approximately 1,000 employees, and a major economic contributor to the region.

 1. The President chose NMU